Skip to main content

 Pre Dentistry

-Pre-Dentistry is a program of study, not an academic major.
-Dental school admissions committees consider applicants from a wide variety of academic backgrounds, as long as, they have completed the core group of pre‐dent courses, including the basic preparatory work for the Dental Admission Test (DAT).
+Pre-Dentistry is a career intention, not an academic major.
+Dental school admissions committees consider applicants from a wide variety of academic backgrounds, and have completed the core group of pre‐dent courses, including the basic preparatory work for the Dental Admission Test (DAT).
 A student’s major should be one that the student enjoys and will support an alternative career.
-There are 65 dental schools in the United States, that award advanced professional degrees of either Doctor of Dental Surgery (DDS) or Doctor of Medical Dentistry (DMD).
+There are over 60 dental schools in the United States, that award advanced professional degrees of either Doctor of Dental Surgery (DDS) or Doctor of Medical Dentistry (DMD).
 Although there is not a specific required major for pre-dentistry students, many students choose one of the following majors:

-• Biology standard major and chemistry OR pre-professional health science minor
+• Biology standard major and chemistry minor OR pre-professional health science minor

 • Biology comprehensive major in Microbiology